Precast Concrete Oil-Water Separator Tanks

 Delivering More than Products

-Our team believes in providing clients with detailed information about the design, installation and care of our A.J.
+Our team strives to provide our customers with detailed information about the design, installation and care of our A.J.
 Foss-crafted precast concrete septic tank systems.

-With every delivery, we supply clients with a colored folder that includes:
+With every delivery, we supply customers with a colored folder that includes:

 - A diagram of their new precast concrete septic tank, including the size, structural load design (H-10, H-15, H-20, or HS-20) and the access-cover size and its location on the tank.
-These details are important for the long term, so if the tank ever needs to be pumped out or if a pump inside the tank ever fails, that information will help to streamline servicing and maintenance.
+This information is important for the long term, so if the tank ever needs to be pumped out or if a pump inside the tank ever fails, these details will help to streamline servicing and maintenance.

 - A Septic Smart brochure - A homeowner’s guide to use and care of their septic system.